Writer, historian, and educator

 - What Is History?
 Why Should I Teach It?

 - How to Read a Book (With Apologies to Adler)

-- Preparing for College Admissions
+- Sane College Admissions

 - A Hands-On Seminar: Basic Literary Criticism

 - A Hands-On Seminar: Constructing an Argument

 Workshops have been presented at many state education conventions; among them, the conventions sponsored by the Utah Home Educators Association, the Home Educators Association of Virginia, the Washington Homeschool Association, the Home Education Association of California, the Long Island/New York Home Schooling Convention, the Arizona for Home Schooling Families Convention, the Southeastern Homeschool Expo, and others.